Guest14/The-End-Is-Nigh-TAS/README.md

 THE END IS NIGH - g7

 # How to extract ltm files
-change .ltm to .tar.gz and unzip it
+you will have to extract input files from ltm files in order to merge ltm files just change .ltm to .tar.gz and unzip it